Stocks wobble, dollar slips as traders shrug off trade talk

-NEW YORK (AP) — US stocks are drifting between small gains and losses as traders shrug off the latest trade threats from President Donald Trump and focus on company earnings reports, which contained some better-than-expected results from big names including Microsoft.
+NEW YORK (AP) — Major U.S. stock indexes are drifting between small gains and losses as traders shrug off the latest trade threats from President Donald Trump and focus on company earnings reports, which contained some better-than-expected results from big names including Microsoft.
 Industrial conglomerate Honeywell is also higher.
 General Electric fell after saying its power business is still struggling.
-The dollar fell and bond yields rose.
+The dollar fell and bond yields rose, which is sending high-dividend companies lower.
+Small-company stocks, which have done well in recent days, lagged the market.

 MORE TARIFF TALK: In a taped interview with the business channel CNBC, Trump said "I'm willing to go to 500," referring roughly to the $505.5 billion in goods the U.S. imported last year from China.
 Earlier this month the U.S. placed import taxes on $34 billion in goods imported from China and Beijing responded in kind.
 The Trump administration is considering tariffs on another $200 billion in goods.